Media

 In the print and online PDF version of the article, a flat image is used in place of the video.
 When an alternative flat image is supplied, it should be tagged alongside a <media> element using an <alternatives> element.

 The @mimetype and @mime-subtype attributes must be populated with the correct values based on the type of multimedia file being referenced.
-The table below lists several common media mime types and subtypes.
+See MIME Type for details.

 Media files follow the naming convention below.